 The essays will be evaluated by a committee, who will recommend the best three essays to the New York Chinese Opera Society for awards.

 The winners will be recognized at the annual President’s Scholarship Dinner in April.
 Winners will be notified ahead of time and must attend the ceremony.
 The first place winner will receive a $600 cash prize while the 2nd and 3rd place finalists will receive $300 and $200 respectively.
-For more information, please visit our website at www.pace.edu/confucius or contact us at email@example.com or (212) 346-1880.
-You can also visit the NYCOS website at www.nycosi.org.
+For more information, please visit the Confucius Institute website or contact us at email@example.com or (212) 346-1880.
+You can also visit the NYCOS website.

 The 4th New York Chinese Opera Society Essay Competition 2013-14 Submission Form